Business and Society Program

 Over the past 15 years, Aspen BSP has convened leadership development experts from around the world to consider what kind of leaders we need to lead companies that integrate profitability and social and environmental value – and how we can develop leaders with this vision and ability.
 The new First Movers Fellowship program transforms what we have learned from this decade-long inquiry into practice.

 The formal phase of the Fellowship lasts approximately one year.
-The 2013 class of Fellows was announced in June, 2013 and will complete the formal phase of the fellowship in May, 2014.
+The 2014 class of Fellows will be announced in June, 2014 and will complete the formal phase of the fellowship in May, 2015.

 - Fellows must attend three seminars.
-The first will be from July 17 - 20, 2014 at the Aspen Meadows in Aspen, Colorado.
+For the 2014 Class: the first will be from July 17 - 20, 2014 at the Aspen Meadows in Aspen, Colorado.
 The second is scheduled for November 18 - 21, 2014 to be held on the Wye River in Maryland.
 The third will be in April 21 - April 24, 2015 outside New York, New York.
 Attendance is mandatory.
 Full participation is critical for building the community that is at the heart of the fellowship experience.

 - Fellows will be expected to complete an innovation project during their Fellowship.
 This project will be based on a compelling idea the Fellow has for new products, services, business processes or models that can be implemented in his or her company.
 The innovation should help the company move toward greater strategic integration of a critical social or environmental objective.